GDPR Privacy Notice

 A. From You, the Data Subject:

-We may receive your Personal Information when you visit our websites (see General Privacy Notice), apply for or attend our classes or programs, apply for or take online courses with the University, work for or apply for employment with the University from a location in the EU, attend events sponsored by the University, or otherwise interact with the University from the EU.
+We may receive your Personal Information when you visit our websites (see General Privacy Notice), apply for or attend our classes or programs, apply for or take online courses with the University, work for or apply for employment with the University from a location in the EEA, attend events sponsored by the University, or otherwise interact with the University from the EEA.

 B. From Third Parties: